-We get asked this question all the time: how do you guys brew your coffee?
-So here it is, our favorite ways to brew coffee.
+Great coffee starts but doesn’t end with great beans (er, seeds) --- the way you brew has a major impact on the final result as well.
+We get asked all the time how we brew our coffee, so here it is: our favorite brew recipes.
 Step by step, starting with the simplest, everyday methods and working through to the more complex.
 None of them are that hard, we promise.
 Here are a few things to think about before you get started:

-Ratios: The ratio of coffee to water is the one variable you’ll have to experiment with to find out what works for you.
-To start with, we recommend a 1:10 coffee to water ratio (this is where knowing that grams and milliliters trick comes in handy).
-For a single cup of coffee, start with 25 grams of coffee and 250 milliliters of water.
+Ratios: The ratio of coffee and water has a major impact on the strength and flavor of your brew.
+You should find one that you enjoy and stick with it for most brew methods.
+We recommend starting with a 60g/L ratio (this is where that grams to milliliters trick comes in handy).
+We find that for most coffees, when properly brewed, this ratio produces a cup with a pleasing combination of flavor balance and intensity (strength).
+For example, for a single cup of coffee you would use 15 grams of coffee and 250 grams of water.
 From there, change the amount of coffee you use to change your ratio to either stronger or weaker depending on your preference.

 Water: Tap water is fine, filtered water is better.
-Since coffee is (roughly) 96% water, the type of water you use does effect the taste.
+Since brewed coffee is about 98% water, the quality of the water has a big impact on the cup.
 If spring water comes out of your tap, you’re likely all set.
 If what comes out of your tap has chlorine or other additives, you will notice a difference in taste when you use filtered water.

 We'll be adding to this list regularly...if its black, click on it.
 If it's grey, it's coming soon!